a-karma/Bogor_Workshop/DAY_4/Session3.md

 Question: Which population of babirusa has the highest homozygous load?
 Which has the lowest?

-### Task 6 (Optional)
+### Challenge (Optional)

-The other file, "*sift_het_scores.txt" contain more information such as the heterozygous ancestral and heterozygous derived, assuming that the ancestral allele we got are all homozygous.
+The other file, "*sift_het_scores.txt" contain more information on the heterozygous load.
+This file is automatically generated as part of the script `mut_load_calculator_SIFT.py` when we ran it on Task 3.

-When you have the time, repeat the commands from Task 3, adjusting the file names accordingly, and try to plot the result.
+When you have the time, repeat the commands from Task 4 with the "`_het_scores.txt`" files until the plotting.
+You will only need the `hetLoad` part to plot the heterozygous load.

 The column headers are given below:
 ```{r hetFile, eval=FALSE}
 c("SampleID","totalHet","totalHetAnc","totalHetDer",
                  "totalScoreHet","totalScoreHetAnc","totalScoreHetDer",